TimTr/Dotfiles/readme.md

 # dotfiles for Tim Triemstra

-On Mac, first install Xcode or the command line tools package.
+On a Mac, first install Xcode or the command line tools package.
 Then run:

 ```
     git clone https://github.com/timtr/Dotfiles.git